Raymmar/download-twitter-spaces/README.md

 - Install the extension on [Chrome](https://chromewebstore.google.com/detail/download-twitter-spaces/hjgpigfbmdlajibmebhndhjiiohodgfi?authuser=0&hl=en)

-This extension allows you to download audio from x.com Spaces (formerly Twitter) with one click.
-Currently there is no easy way to do this natively and other solutions charge monthly fee's for this simple functionality.
+This extension allows you to download audio from x.com Spaces (formerly Twitter) for free,with one click.

 + Install the extension
 + Open a twitter/x.com URL with a space recording